Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Experiments Results

 \subsection{Searching with \texorpdfstring{$\phi_q(\cdot, \theta^\star)$}{Phiq}}

 In this section we demonstrate that the speedup observed in the exact projection experiments of Section~\ref{app:metric_representation} is also attained when replacing the Canonical projection with the learned map $\phi_q(\cdot, \theta^\star)$, at the cost of small errors in search results.
+The final $\infty$-Search framework is summarized in Figure~\ref{fig:infinity_pipeline}.

 Figures~\ref{app:inductive_haven1} and~\ref{app:inductive_haven2} show a consistent reduction in the number of comparisons as $q$ increases, mirroring the trend observed in the exact projection experiments.
 This reduction is accompanied by a moderate increase in rank error and a decrease in recall, suggesting that the retrieved neighbors remain close but are not always exact.
 Nevertheless, cases with recall above 0.9 still yield substantial speedups.
 Since recall captures only exact matches and the method guarantees order preservation only for the 1-nearest neighbor, rank order can provide a complementary view of performance.